Back to Home

 $3,500,000

-Based on discounted future cash flows at 10% discount rate over 5 years.
+Based on discounting future cash flows at the discount rate of 10% over 5 years.

-Why This Matters: Estimates your future earnings and brings them back to today's value.
-Best for companies with clear, predictable growth.
+Why it matters: Estimates future earnings and brings them to present value.
+Ideal for companies with clear, predictable growth.

 Asset-Based Method